DIodide/blockmarket/README.md

 ---

-**Powered by Qualcomm Snapdragon** - Experience the future of on-device AI with 45 TOPS of performance
+**Powered by Qualcomm Snapdragon & Imagine SDK** - Experience the future of on-device AI with 45 TOPS of performance plus intelligent LLM analysis